Wildfire smoke preparedness

 The right mask and proper fit can reduce your exposure to wildfire smoke, but they don't work for everyone.
 This info is also available in PDF format.

 Face coverings protect against COVID-19 but cloth masks don't provide much protection from wildfire smoke.
-N95 respirators can provide protection if worn properly, but need to be saved for health care and front-line workers while supplies are limited and we are fighting COVID-19.
-KN95 masks also offer good protection and are more available.
+N95 respirators and KN95 masks offer good protection.
 If you have a pre-existing condition that might make you more sensitive to smoke, consult your medical provider.